enactjs/cli/template/README.md

 ## Enact Build Options

-The enact-dev tool will check the project's `package.json` looking for an optional `enact` object for a few customization options:
+The @enact/cli tool will check the project's `package.json` looking for an optional `enact` object for a few customization options:

 * `template` _[string]_ - Filepath to an alternate HTML template to use with the [Webpack html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin).
-* `isomorphic` _[boolean|string]_ - If `true`, it indicates the default entrypoint is isomorphic-compatible (and can be built via the `--isomorphic` enact-dev flag).
+* `isomorphic` _[boolean|string]_ - If `true`, it indicates the default entrypoint is isomorphic-compatible (and can be built via the `--isomorphic` @enact/cli flag).
 If the value is a string, then it will use that value as a filepath to a custom isomorphic-compatible entrypoint.
 * `title` _[string]_ - Title text that should be put within the HTML's `<title></title>` tags.
 Note: if this is a webOS-project, the title by default will be auto-detected from the appinfo.json content.
 * `ri` _[object]_ - Resolution independence options to be forwarded to the [LESS plugin](https://github.com/enyojs/less-plugin-resolution-independence).
 * `screenTypes` _[array|string]_ - Array of 1 or more screentype definitions to be used with prerender HTML initialization.
 Can alternatively reference a json filepath to read for screentype definitons.
 Defaults to moonstone definitions.